-Live National television coverage: Peacock TV (Time TBA)
+Live National television coverage: Peacock TV (Time 11:30 am ET)

-Live National television coverage: Peacock TV (Time TBA)
+Live National television coverage: Peacock TV (Time 12:35 pm ET)

-Fan activities for the 2022 Chevrolet Detroit Grand Prix presented by Lear will be announced closer to the event.
-Interactive displays, music, merchandise and great food and beverage options will add to the off-track excitement on Belle Isle in the Midway, the Meijer Fan Zone and adjacent to the Autotrader Winner’s Circle, located at the historic Scott Fountain.
+Fan activities return in full force for the 2022 Chevrolet Detroit Grand Prix presented by Lear.
+Interactive displays, music, merchandise and great food and beverage options will add to the off-track excitement on Belle Isle in the Midway, the Meijer Fan Zone and in the NEW Fountain Fan Zone adjacent to the Autotrader Winner’s Circle, located at the historic Scott Fountain.

 2022 DETROIT GRAND PRIX TICKETS:

-Tickets for the 2022 Chevrolet Detroit Grand Prix presented by Lear are expected to go on sale in early January.
-For more information on tickets, visit www.DetroitGP.com.
+Tickets for the 2022 Chevrolet Detroit Grand Prix presented by Lear are on sale now!
+For more information on tickets, visit www.DetroitGP.com/tickets.

-There is no public parking available on Belle Isle for Grand Prix attendees, but event guests utilized the convenient and efficient park and ride system.
-New for 2021, event attendees also took advantage of Detroit's MoGo Bike Rental transportation system for their visit to Belle Isle.
-Convenient ride-share services through Lyft were also offered to Grand Prix attendees.
-Click here to view the 2021Event Transportation Plan.
+There is no public parking available on Belle Isle for Grand Prix attendees, but event guests are encouraged to utilize the convenient and efficient park and ride system.
+Convenient ride-share services are also available to Grand Prix attendees.
+Click here for the details on the 2022 Transportation Plan.